Phase Selection and Analysis for Multi-frequency Multi-user RIS Systems Employing Subsurfaces in Correlated Ricean and Rayleigh Environments: Introduction

-In our preliminary work in \cite{inwood_phase_2023}, we only considered the performance of the SD for a line-of-sight (LoS) RIS-base station (BS) channel and correlated Rayleigh user equipment (UE)-BS and UE-RIS channels.
-In reality, it is likely that all channels will have both LoS and non-line-of-sight (NLoS) components.
+Motivated by the identified research gaps, we significantly extend the preliminary work in \cite{inwood_phase_2023} by broadening the analysis conducted to a much more general scenario, and proposing multiple extensions to the \gls{SD} that offer further performance gains.
+The main contributions of this work are as follows: \begin{itemize} \item In our preliminary work in \cite{inwood_phase_2023}, we only considered the performance of the \gls{SD} for a \gls{LoS} \gls{RIS}-\gls{BS} channel and correlated Rayleigh \gls{UE}-\gls{BS} and \gls{UE}-\gls{RIS} channels.
+In reality, it is likely that all channels will have both \gls{LoS} and \gls{NLoS} components.
 Therefore, we now significantly extend our work by investigating the performance of this simple and practical method for more general and realistic correlated Ricean fading channels.
-This versatile analytical tool can be simplified to more specific combinations of LoS and NLoS channels as desired.
-We also extend the subsurface design to a low complexity iterative subsurface design (ISD).
-The SD assumes that each subsurface is designed independently with no knowledge of phases set for other users.
-The ISD sets the subsurfaces sequentially from the weakest to strongest user, utilising the knowledge of all phases set for other users to improve the design.
-Thus, users with the largest impact on total SNR benefit from the most prior knowledge.
-The ISD sees this process performed once, but it can be performed repeatedly until it converges and the total SNR stops increasing.
-This is referred to as the converged ISD (CISD).
-The ISD and CISD offer performance improvements while still benefiting from relatively low computational complexity and a simple MF receiver.
+This versatile analytical tool can be simplified to more specific combinations of \gls{LoS} and \gls{NLoS} channels as desired. \item We also extend the subsurface design to a low-complexity \gls{ISD}.
+The \gls{SD} assumes that each subsurface is designed independently with no knowledge of phases set for other users.
+The \gls{ISD} sets the subsurfaces sequentially, utilizing the knowledge of all phases set for other users to improve the design.
+The \gls{ISD} performs this process once, but it can be performed repeatedly until convergence and the total SNR stops increasing.
+This is referred to as the \gls{CISD}.
+The \gls{ISD} and \gls{CISD} offer performance improvements while still benefiting from low computational complexity and a simple \gls{MF} receiver. \item Using analysis and simulations, we investigate the performance of the \gls{SD}, \gls{ISD} and \gls{CISD}.
+The mean \gls{SNR} of each method is compared for a range of \gls{RIS} dimensions.
+The mean sum rate supported by the \gls{SD} is compared to a lower-bound benchmark equivalent to no channel knowledge (e.g. randomly selected \gls{RIS} phases) and the \gls{MU} method in \cite{singh_efficient_2022}.
+This was selected for comparison as it is the lowest complexity existing full \gls{MU} design that we are aware of, and while other methods may offer better performance, it is highly probable that they will require considerably higher system complexity.
+We thoroughly investigate the difference between the \gls{SD} and \gls{MU} method for a wide range of system parameters, including \gls{RIS} size, correlation between \gls{BS} and \gls{RIS} elements, Ricean K-factor, \gls{UE} location and \gls{UE} clustering, and highlight important scenarios where the \gls{SD} outperforms the \gls{MU} method. \end{itemize}